third774/ng-bootstrap-form-validation/README.md

 Submitting the form will iterate over all controls and mark them as `touched` and `dirty` to provide feedback to the user.
 Additionally, there is a `validSubmit` event on forms which you can bind to instead of `submit` to only fire off when the form is actually valid.

-Built-in Angular validators such as `Validators.required` work out of the box without any additional markup in your template.

 `basic-example.component.ts`

 ```ts